-NHydrogen fuel cells (HFCs) are a (not so recent) discovery that has the power to dramatically change the energy industry.
+Hydrogen fuel cells (HFCs) are a (not so recent) discovery that has the power to dramatically change the energy industry.

 What’s the most incredible part of this?
-The only byproduct of this whole process is water, so it doesn’t harm the environment.
+The only byproduct of this entire process is water, so it doesn’t harm the environment.